LiskHQ/lisk-token-claim/packages/claim-backend/README.md

 ### `/checkEligibility`

-It accepts POST request with param lskAddress.
-If the address has eligible LSK to claim, it will return amount of token (account), proof and, should this address owns any multisig account, it will also be displayed here (multisigAccounts).
+It accepts POST request with param `lskAddress`.
+If the address is eligible for claiming some LSK, it will return the amount of tokens (account), proof and, should this address match to any public of a multisignature account, it will also be displayed here (multisigAccounts).

 For multisig addresses, there is a ready flag to determine if the claim is ready.